Learning to Recognize Dialect Features

-Closer to our contribution is work that attempts to detect predefined dialect features features. \newcite{jorgensen2015challenges} and \newcite{jones2015toward} designed lexical patterns to identify non-standard spellings that match known phonological variables from AAVE (e.g., \say{sholl} `sure'), demonstrating the presence of these variables in social media posts from regions with high proportions of African Americans. \newcite{blodgett2016demographic} use the same geography-based approach to test for phonological spellings and constructions corresponding to syntactic variables such as habitual \say{be}; \newcite{hovy2015user} show that a syntactic feature of Jutland Danish can be linked to the geographical origin of product reviews.
-In general, these approaches have focused on features that could be recognized directly from surface forms, or in some cases, from a combination of surface forms and part-of-speech.
-In contrast, we focus on learning to recognize features from examples, enabling the recognition of features for which it is difficult or impossible to craft patterns.
+Along these lines, \newcite{jorgensen2015challenges} and \newcite{jones2015toward} designed lexical patterns to identify non-standard spellings that match known phonological variables from AAVE (e.g., \say{sholl} `sure'), demonstrating the presence of these variables in social media posts from regions with high proportions of African Americans. \newcite{blodgett2016demographic} use the same geography-based approach to test for phonological spellings and constructions corresponding to syntactic variables such as habitual \say{be}; \newcite{hovy2015user} show that a syntactic feature of Jutland Danish can be linked to the geographical origin of product reviews.
+These approaches have focused mainly on features that could be recognized directly from surface forms, or in some cases, from part-of-speech (POS) sequences.
+In contrast, we show that it is possible to learn to recognize features from examples, enabling the recognition of features for which it is difficult or impossible to craft surface or POS patterns.